parasitid/raipoh/README.md

-in the end, the knowledge file can be rebuilt from scratch from the local db. it should be properly formatted and comprehensible by any code ai assisant as a prompt file the tool shall be written in rust, with llm backends such as claude, openai, openrouter and so on.
+in the end, the knowledge file can be rebuilt from scratch from the local db. it should be properly formatted and comprehensible by any code ai assisant as a prompt file the tool shall be written in rust, with llm backends such as anthropic, openai, openrouter and so on.

 USE the rust crate rig.